Full Arch Restoration with Implants

 Many patients who are in need of tooth replacement have remaining teeth that are in poor condition.
-Teeth in a Day is a process in which our doctors remove diseased or failing teeth, inserts dental implants, and affixes a full set of natural-looking artificial teeth all in the same day.
+Full Arch Restoration with Implants is a process in which our doctors remove diseased or failing teeth, inserts dental implants, and affixes a full set of natural-looking artificial teeth.
 At the conclusion of treatment, the artificial teeth are situated over dental implants and have comparable chewing capabilities as natural teeth.

 There are several benefits gained by inserting dental implants and a temporary denture immediately following tooth extraction.
 Our patients appreciate being able to leave the office with a new, fully intact smile.
 As the implants heal within the jawbone and become fully stabilized, additional benefits occur.
 These include:

 - Healthy teeth support a well-balanced diet.
 The stability gained with dental implants allows patients to enjoy soft foods, crunchy foods, dense foods, and slightly chewy foods.
 This makes it possible to obtain optimal nutrition through a widely varied diet.

 - When upper dentures are affixed to dental implants, there is no need to cover the palate.
 Many people don’t realize that the upper palate is involved in how well we taste food.
 Leaving this part of the mouth intact, Full Arch Restoration with Implants treatment supports the pleasure of eating which, in turn, sustains quality of life.

 - Dentures that are not affixed to implants are known to cause discomfort along the ridge of the gum line.
 This stems from movement and friction between the gums and dentures.
 Dental implants placed during the treatment procedure become encased in bone.
 The implant posts do not move, which means dentures will not move during chewing.